Definitions

 This is an indicator developed by Professor Joseph D. Piotroski of

-Stanford University that has a number between 0 to 9 which is used to assess
+Stanford University.
+It has a number between 0 to 9 which is used to assess

 Reproduction Value |